Visit the island Kinn and be captivated by the stunning scenery, a fascinating history and the beautiful medieval church.

 Far out in the ocean gap, you can find the green, and gras covered, island Kinn, and its church and characteristic mountain site Kinnaklova.
 The excellent walking paths and hikes, and the short travel from Florø make Kinn a very popular destination all year around.

 The old school building functions as a cabin for a local chapter of the Norwegian Trekking Association DNT.
-You can rent a key to the cabin at the tourist office in Florø.
-IMPORTANT: Because of COVID19 restrictions, the cabin is locked and needs to be booked in advanced.
-Contact Signe Nordvik at +47 41530520 to book the DNT cabin.
+You can book and recive a code from DNT, Signe Nordvik at +47 41530520.
 Kinn is also a good place to spend the night in a tent.
-Kinn Guest House is a pilgrim hostel and accepts bookings through Airbnb.no

 There is a small floating jetty right where the local boat stops at Kinn.
 It costs 100,- for 4 hours and 200,- for 24 hours.
 It is also possible to stay by the stone quay, but you have to make sure you are not blocking the local boat or an ambulance boat.